Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

-To balance the forward and backward likelihood, the number of predictions for each glimpse must be approximately the same as the number of input points.
-Inspired by PointFlow \cite{PointFlow}, which allows the sampling of an arbitrary number of points forming a point cloud within a normalizing-flow framework, we propose a Point Graph Flow (PGF) network that allows the generation of a variable number of points at run time.
-The input to the PGF is a set of 3D points with coordinates sampled from a zero-centered Gaussian distribution, with the population determined by the number of points in the current glimpse.
+PGD treats the point cloud reconstruction as a point diffusion process \cite{PointMDP}.
+The input to the PGD is a set of 3D points with coordinates sampled from a zero-centered Gaussian distribution, with the population determined by the number of points in the current glimpse.
 Features of the input points are set uniformly to the latent variable $\mathbf{z}^{what}_i$.
-PGF is composed of several PointGNN layers, each of which is preceded by a radius graph operation. ~The output of each PointGNN layer is of dimension $f + 3$, with the first $f$ dimensions interpreted as the updated features and the last 3 dimensions interpreted as the updated 3D coordinates for estimated points.~Since we only focus on point coordinates prediction, we set $f = 0$ for the last PointGNN layer.
-Unlike PointFlow, PGF has a simple structure and does not require an external ODE solver.
+PGD is composed of several PointGNN layers, each of which is preceded by a radius graph operation. ~The output of each PointGNN layer is of dimension $f + 3$, with the first $f$ dimensions interpreted as the updated features and the last 3 dimensions interpreted as the updated 3D coordinates for estimated points. ~Since we only focus on point coordinates prediction, we set $f = 0$ for the last PointGNN layer.

 {\bf (b) Mask Decoder.} The Mask Decoder decodes $(\mathbf{c}_i, \mathbf{z}^{mask}_i)$ to the mask value, $\pi_i^x \in [0, 1]$, of each point within a glimpse $\mathcal{G}_i$.
 The decoding process follows the exact inverse pyramid structure of the Glimpse Encoder.
 To be more precise, the mask decoder can access the spatial coordinates of the intermediate aggregation points of the Glimpse Encoder as well as the point coordinates of $\mathcal{G}_i$.
 During decoding, PointConv is used as deconvolution operation.